 Irish high-tech antenna company buys US rival

-Taoglas, which is working on 5G and sat-nav antenna has bought its US rival ThinkWireless
+Taoglas, which is working on 5G and sat-nav antenna, reveals ThinkWireless deal at CES

 Taoglas, an Irish company which designs and makes high-tech antennae, has acquired US rival ThinkWireless for an undisclosed sum